MesonFi/meson-to/README.md

 ### Smart contract

 The cross-chain'ed stablecoin will be transferred to the app contract from meson's contract.
-In order to accept the transfer correctly, your app contract needs to implement the `transferWithBeneficiary` method.
+In order to accept the transfer correctly, your app contract needs to implement the `depositWithBeneficiary` method.

 ```solidity
 function transferWithBeneficiary(address token, uint256 amount, address beneficiary, uint64 data) external returns (bool);